k-may/SVGMorphJS/README.md

 SVGMorphJS
 ==========

-SVG morphing, parsing and sequencing library.
+SVG loading, morphing, parsing and sequencing library.
+Uses a non-homogeneous morphing algorithm (but it looks real purty)

 ## Sketches